 Hood

 Perhaps more than any other type of jacket, the hood matters a lot with a winter coat.
 First, the hood almost always is going to have the same type of insulation as the rest of the jacket, so premium down in the body of the coat means excellent warmth for the weight in the hood.
-Second, a good cold-weather hood can be adjusted and tightened around the head snugly so that wind doesn’t enter or blow the hood off your head (many casual jackets will have an additional fur brim—often removable—for sealing in warmth, while most technical models have storm flaps around the collar to block out cold air).
+Second, a good cold-weather hood can be adjusted and tightened around the head so that wind doesn’t enter or blow the hood off your head (many casual jackets will have an additional fur brim—often removable—for sealing in warmth, while technical models often have storm flaps around the collar).
 Finally, many performance-oriented jackets have helmet-compatible hoods, which are necessary for mountaineering and climbing.
-Helmet compatibility makes the hood larger and slightly less desirable for wearing without a helmet, but it isn’t a deal-breaker for us as long as the hood cinches down evenly.
+Helmet compatibility makes the hood larger and slightly less desirable for wearing without a helmet, but it isn’t a deal-breaker as long as the hood cinches down evenly.

 Winter jacket (Marmot Montreal fur hood)

 For use on mild-weather days, some prefer the option to remove the hood from their winter coat altogether.
-Simply put, these hoods are bulky and can be annoying if they’re just sitting along the back of your head.
-Most designs have a zipper located just below the collar to make it easy to both remove and put back on.
-The feature does add weight and bulk, so you’ll typically find it on casual winter jackets.
-Whether this is a priority will come down to personal preference, but it could be a difference maker in the jacket you select.
-For example, the Marmot Montreal and Arc'teryx Nita have removable hoods, while the Canada Goose Expedition Parka does not (you can, however, remove the fur ruff).
+These hoods are bulky and can be annoying if they’re just sitting along the back of your head.
+Most designs have a zipper located just below the collar to make it easy to remove and put back on.
+The feature does add weight and bulk, so you’ll typically find it on casual winter jackets (like the Marmot Montreal).
+Whether this is a priority will come down to personal preference, but it could be a difference-maker in the jacket you select.

 Wearing Patagonia Fitz Roy Down Hoody in snow

 The good news is that most brands call out these practices, making it easy to shop with an eye for sustainability.
-Patagonia is a clear leader: Their Down With It Parka, for example, uses a 100% recycled face fabric with PFC-free DWR, 100% recycled down, and is both bluesign-approved and Fair Trade Certified.
+Patagonia is a clear leader: Their Down With It Parka, for example, uses a 100%-recycled face fabric with a PFAS-free DWR, 100%-recycled down, and is both bluesign-approved and Fair Trade Certified.
 They go as far as detailing the sustainable steps they’ve made at the bottom of their product pages.
 A number of other brands have followed suit, including REI Co-op, Outdoor Research, Marmot, and more.
 There’s still a long ways to go in the industry, but the current trajectory and momentum from many of the key players are encouraging.

 Back to Our Women's Winter Jacket Picks Back to Our Women's Winter Jacket Comparison Table